AGRICULTURE AND LIFE SCIENCES Courses

 3 credit hours

 This course covers farm animal products and provides a general overview of the livestock and poultry industry, relative to biological concepts such as genetics, nutrition, reproduction and disease prevention.
 This includes biotechnology along with environmental challenges.
-Prerequisites: BI157, BI157L and AL185.
+Prerequisites: AL-211 AND AL-211L, and/or Instructors Consent.

 AL–581 PRINCIPLE OF PLANT NUTRITION